luizperes/studium/README.md

 ## Licensing

 The code in this project is licensed under MIT license.
-For more details, check the [LICENSE](LICENSE) file.
+For more details, check out the [LICENSE](LICENSE) file.